polyphony-chat/docs/docs/Protocol Specifications/core.md

 ## 7. Migrations

-polyproto empowers the end-user by defining straightforward mechanisms to change their home server while preserving their identity, moving messages to another server, or both.
+polyproto empowers the end-user by defining straightforward mechanisms to change their home server while preserving their identity, moving [messages](#terminology-message) to another server, or both.

-Account migration allows users to move their account and associated data to another identity.
+Identity migration allows actors to transparently re-assign ownership of their identity and messages to a new identity.
 This allows users to switch home servers while not losing ownership of messages sent by them.

 Migrating an actor always involves reassigning the ownership of all actor-associated data in the distributed network to the new actor.
 Should the old actor want to additionally move all data from